isnastish/cv/template/cv.typ

 == Summary
 #chiline()
-Software engineer with 2+ years of experience writing C/C++, Python and Golang.
+Software engineer with 2.5 years of experience writing C/C++, Python and Golang, specializing in backend and microservice development.
 I have a solid background in algorithms and data structures and enjoy writing good, maintainable code which solves complex problems.
-I'm most confident working with Golang and C++ at a lower level of tech stack, including network communication via different protocols, but I'm agnostic to any programming language and have experience with modern technologies like Redis, PostgreSQL, gRPC, common cloud providers, containerization and best security practices.
+I'm most confident working with Golang and Python at a lower level of tech stack, including network communication via different protocols, but I'm agnostic to any programming language and have experience with modern technologies like Redis, PostgreSQL, gRPC, common cloud providers, containerization and best security practices.

 == Education
 #chiline()